mentalclear-learningo/progress-log/README.md

            - Continue with: Putting Types and Methods in Separate Files

 03/31/2022 - Continue Chapter 11 with Understanding the Effect of Pointer Method Receivers

+04/01/2022 - Completed Chapter 11 and 12, continue with Chapter 13 Type and Interface Composition